-The Second Supply mission: On October 1, 1608, 70 new settlers arrived aboard the English “Mary and Margaret” with the Second Supply, following a journey of approximately three months.
-Included in the Second Supply were Thomas Graves, Thomas Forrest, and “Mistress Forrest and Anne Burras her maide.”
+The Second Supply mission: On October 1, 1608, 70 new settlers arrived aboard the English "Mary and Margaret" with the Second Supply, following a journey of approximately three months.
+Included in the Second Supply were Thomas Graves, Thomas Forrest, and "Mistress Forrest and Anne Burras, her maid."
 Mistress Forrest and Anne Burras were the first two women known to have come to the Jamestown Colony.
-Also aboard the second supply ship was the first group of non-english settlers that had been recruited as skilled craftsman to help with the colony.
-They would only deplete the limited resources of the colony quicker.
+Also aboard the second supply ship was the first group of non-English settlers that had been recruited as skilled craftsmen to help with the colony.
+They would only deplete the limited resources of the colony more quickly.

 Jamestown Colony Facts: Captain John Smith